lfoswald/lfoswald.github.io/_pages/about.md

 I graduated from the University of Oxford, UK, with a MSc degree in Social Data Science, and from the University of Kassel, Germany, with a BSc and MSc degree in Psychology.
 I am currently working as a teaching assistant for the MSc course "Statistical Modeling & Causal Inference" of the policy analysis track at the Hertie School.
 I previously worked as a research consultant at the Hertie School's Data Science Lab and at the Center for Environmental Systems Research (CESR) in Kassel.

-I am further interested in the public perception of climate change, political opinion formation, online communication dynamics and the emergence of collective behaviour.
-In other current projects, I focus on conspiracy myths online and dynamics of political polarization.

 ## Most recent work
 Oswald, L. & Bright, J. (2021).
 How do climate change skeptics engage with opposing views?
 Understanding mechanisms of social identity and cognitive dissonance in an online forum.
-Out on [archive](https://arxiv.org/abs/2102.06516)
+Out on [arXiv](https://arxiv.org/abs/2102.06516)

 [See all publications](https://lfoswald.github.io/publication/)